 - 1. Place the vehicle on a level surface. - 2.
 If the engine was running, wait a sufficient amount of time for the oil to settle and cool. - 3.
-Remove the passenger seat and storage box (1), remove the plastic grommet pin (2), then remove the access panel (3) towards the driver direction. - 4.
-Remove the bolt and washer (4), move heat insulation plate to find the transmission oil dipstick (5). - 5.
-Unscrew the transmission oil dipstick (5), remove it, and wipe off with a clean cloth. - 6.
-Insert the dipstick into the oil filler hole.
-Do not fully reinstall it. - 7.
+Unscrew the transmission oil dipstick 2 located at the forward area of the engine, remove it, and wipe off with a clean cloth. - 4.
+Insert the dipstick back into the oil fill hole, making sure the dipstick threads contact the hole surface without screwing it in. - 5.
 Remove the dipstick and check the oil level indication.
-Maintain the oil level between the upper and lower indicators. - 8.
-Reinstall the dipstick into the oil filler hole, and hand-tighten it. - 9.
-Reinstall the access panel and return the passenger seat to its original locked position.
+Maintain the oil level between the upper and lower indicators. - 6.
+Reinstall the dipstick into the oil fill hole and hand-tighten it.